tannerellen/dayback-widget/README.md

     * You will need to access DayBack on any device and Authorize any calendar sources again (ie. Google Calendar).

 Now you are all done!

+# Updating

+Updates can be performed by running the DayBack Widget Helper shortcut.
+If there is an update to the shortcut itself it will prompt do download and install the new version replacing the existing one.

+If for some reason the shortcut cannot update itself (usually because the shortcut URL has changed) you can [manually download a new one here](https://www.icloud.com/shortcuts/4a2127c98382489b8c1655121041656e).

+Make sure to replace the existing one when asked.